brandon1024/node-skeleton/documents/references.md

 ## Mocha <sub>Feature-Rich JavaScript Test Framework</sub>
+Mocha is a test framework for JavaScript that allows you to easily build orgnized and cohesive test suites.
+It can be combined with a robust assertion library like Chai, and has many useful built in features that can help you create cleaner and more maintainable code.

 Learn more: [Mocha Test Framework](https://mochajs.org/)

 ## MySQL <sub>The World's Most Popular Open Source Database</sub>
+MySQL is one of the most widely uses database management systems currently in use.
+Companies including Google, Facebook, and Adobe all rely on MySQL for managing their business critital data.

+MySQL was chosen not only for its performance and reliability, but also for its in depth documentation.

 Learn more: [MySQL Database](https://www.mysql.com/)